Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Introduction

-Given the surface matter density of a regular spiral galaxy as $\sigma (r) = \sigma_0\, e^{-r/r_0}$ with $r_0$ being a characteristic length specific to the galaxy, the rotational velocities of stars located at a distance of nearly $2.2\, r_0$ up to the edge of the galaxy (which could be at about $6r_0\, -\, 20r_0$ depending the galaxy), have almost the same value \cite{Mann}.
-We will call this region of flat velocity curve \textit{the outer region} and the region of raising velocity curve (from $r=0$ to $r=2.2\, r_0$) \textit{the inner region} following \cite{Mann}.
-Newtonian gravity produced by the luminous matter can be seen solely responsible of the rising velocity curve from the center up to the peak value at $r=2.2\, r_0$.
+Given the volume matter density of central bulge of a regular spiral galaxy as $\rho (r) = \rho_{ob}\, e^{-r/r_{ob}}$ with $r_{ob}$ being a characteristic length specific to the galaxy, the rotational velocities of stars located from a distance of nearly $2.2\, r_{ob}$ up to the edge of the galaxy have almost the same value \cite{Mann}.
+We will call this region of flat velocity curve \textit{the outer region} and the region of raising velocity curve (from $r=0$ to $r=2.2\, r_{ob}$) \textit{the inner region} following \cite{Mann}.
+Newtonian gravity produced by the luminous matter can be seen solely responsible of the rising velocity curve from the center up to the peak value at $r=2.2\, r_{ob}$.
 After the peak point, however, the effect of Newtonian potential diminishes and related to that it is expected that the rotational velocities of stars would diminish depending on how much a particular star is away from the centre of the galaxy.
-Hence almost constancy of the rotational velocities beyond the peak value at $r=2.2\, r_0$ points to the fact that something is different in the outer region of the galaxy.
-The current paradigm asserts the existence of non--luminous dark matter in the outer region of the galaxy.
+Hence almost constancy of the rotational velocities beyond the peak value at $r=2.2\, r_{ob}$ points to the fact that something is different in the outer region of the galaxy.
+The current paradigm asserts the existence of non--luminous dark matter in that region.
 In this paper we would like to follow the idea that in fact gravity is fundamentally different in the outer region of the galaxy and perhaps beyond.